-The Commission de Surveillance du Secteur Financier of Luxembourg issued an administrative fine of €170,000 against the Geneva, Switzerland-based bank for violations of the anti-money laundering and counterterrorist financing rules.
+The Commission de Surveillance du Secteur Financier imposed an administrative fine of €67,600 against the Mendrisio, Switzerland-based investment fund manager for its failure to comply with the money laundering and terrorist financing requirements.

 The Commission de Surveillance du Secteur Financier ordered the investment fund manager based in Strassen, Luxembourg, to pay €5,000 for failing to comply with an anti-money laundering and counterterrorist reporting obligation.